-- Suffering from alcohol or substance use disorder
+- You’re suffering from alcohol or substance use disorder.

-- Ready and willing to undergo intensive treatment
+- You’re ready and willing to undergo intensive treatment.

-- Attempted to get sober on your own or at a facility and relapsed
+- You’ve attempted to get sober on your own or at a facility and relapsed.

-- Need to get away from the people and places that tempt you to use
+- You need to get away from the people and places that tempt you to use.